Last updated 26th March 2019

-The target of the CNAME record will appear above.
+The CNAME record will appear on the image.

 At this point, there will be two options:

-If your domain uses the OVH configuration, you can make the changes listed below through your OVH Control Panel.
+If your domain uses OVH configuration, you can make the changes listed below in the OVH Control Panel.

-If your domain name does not use the OVH configuration, you must carry out the modifications through whichever interface you use to manage your domain name.
+If your domain name does not use OVH configuration, you must carry out the modifications in the interface you use to manage your domain name’s configuration.

-If your domain name is registered with OVH, you can check if it is using the OVH configuration in your Control Panel.
+If your domain name is registered with OVH, you can check if it is using the OVH configuration in the OVH Control Panel.
 To do this, go to the

 DNS servers tab, and select the domain name concerned.